TV Perú: TV Perú Internacional

 TV Perú Internacional is a Peruvian satellite free-to-air and pay television channel, owned by Government of Peru and operated by National Institute of Radio and Television of Peru.
 Is the signal international of the state channel TV Perú, with headquarters in Lima.
 The channel is available in Latin America including Peru, Europe, North America, Asia, Oceania and the North Africa.

-In Argentina, Uruguay and Chile, it has been available on DirecTV since 2020, and on DGO since 2025, together TV Perú Noticias.

-In Argentina, is coming soon available on Flow and more TV providers in that country.

-In Uruguay, Like Argentina, is coming soon available on Flow and more TV providers in that country.

-In Bolivia, is coming soon available on Tigo Star and is available in more TV providers in that country.

-In Chile, is available in VTR and is available in more TV providers in that country.

-In Colombia, was available in Claro TV and is available in more TV providers in that country.